Pay attention the next time your pet is approached by an unfamiliar person. Do they lick their lips?

 Dogs may also lick their lips when you pet them as a signal that they are nervous or stressed by the behavior.
 Other dog body language signs of fear, anxiety, and stress include avoiding direct eye contact, a tense body posture, crouching down, pinned ears and a tucked tail.
-If you see any of these body language signs in a dog, it’s best to stop the behavior, give him some space, avert your eyes, and let him come to you.
+If you see any of these body language signs in a dog, it’s best to stop the behavior, give them some space, avert your eyes, and let them come to you.

 Ongoing anxiety can also lead to chronic behaviors such as lip licking.
-Anxiety behaviors can be reduced by giving your dog adequate exercise, providing him with interactive toys, ignoring anxious behaviors, and rewarding calm behaviors.
+Anxiety behaviors can be reduced by giving your dog adequate exercise, providing them with interactive toys, ignoring anxious behaviors, and rewarding calm behaviors.
 Your veterinarian can help diagnose anxiety in your dog and may prescribe anxiety medications if the issue is severe.

 Obsessive Compulsive Disorder (OCD)

 Similarly to humans, when dogs feel nauseous they will start to produce excess saliva and this in turn will cause them to lick their lips.
 Other clues that can tell you nausea is the reason for lip licking are loss of appetite, eating grass, or vomiting.
-If these symptoms are severe or last longer than a day or so, you should take your dog to see his veterinarian.
+If these symptoms are severe or last longer than a day or so, you should take your dog to see the veterinarian.